 - “distilled alcoholic beverage” means a distilled beverage, spirit, or liquor containing ethanol that is made by distilling ethanol produced by fermentation of cereal grains, fruits, vegetables, molasses or any other source of carbohydrates of agricultural origin

-- “hops” means the female flowers or seed cones or strobiles of the hop plant (Humuluslupulus), or its products used to impart a bitter taste or flavour to beer
+- “hops” means the female flowers or seed cones or strobiles of the hop plant (Humuluslupulus), or its products used to impart a bitter taste or flavor to the beer

-- “methyl alcohol or methanol” means a clear, colourless, flammable liquid having chemical formula, CH3OH, consumption of which above the specified limits may cause blindness or death
+- “methyl alcohol or methanol” means a clear, colorless, flammable liquid having a chemical formula, CH3OH, consumption of which above the specified limits may cause blindness or death

 - “pot-still or column distilled spirit” means the product of distillation done either in a pot-still in batches, or in continuous columns